OrgEleCho/CurvaLauncher/README.md

 ### Create your own

-1. Create a library, targets to `net8.0-windows`.
+1. Clone the repository code.
-2. In the downloaded program directory, you can find `CurvaLauncher.Plugin.dll`
+2. Create a new project with the target framework `net8.0-windows`.
-3. Add `CurvaLauncher.Plugin.dll`  as an assembly reference to your project.
+3. Add 'CurvaLauncher.Plugin' to the project reference.
-4. Create a plugin type that implements the 'ISyncPlugin' or 'IAsyncPlugin' interface
+4. Create a plugin class that implements the `ISyncPlugin` or `IAsyncPlugin` interface.
-5. Write the plugin logic
+5. Implement the interface members, and write the main logic.

 > Tip: Synchronous and asynchronous plug-ins indicate whether your plug-in performs queries synchronously or asynchronously.
 You can choose one of them based on your plug-in logic.
 Query results are also divided into synchronous and asynchronous, just inherit the corresponding QueryResult.
 >